Find Nice Country Walks Near London for a Day Out

 This is the place of inspiration for two famous writers – the naturalist Gilbert White and romantic fiction novelist Jane Austen.
 This walk takes you past fields to East Worldham and past woods and hidden pastures in Selborne (about which White wrote ‘Natural History‘).
 You might like to stop at the Station Cafe or The Queens in Selborne for lunch.
 Then, go past Selborne Common to Chawton (the home of Jane Austen).
 If you ever want to shorten the walk, there are lots of buses along the way.
 You might like to stop at Gilbert White’s House or Jane Austen’s House during your walk.

 Best for: For those who love Jane Austen or Gilbert White

 Start & Finish: Alton Station

-Getting There: There are two trains per hour that run between London Waterloo and Alton (one hourly on Sundays).
+Getting There: Two trains per hour run between London Waterloo and Alton (one hourly on Sundays).
 The journey time is about 1 hour 10 minutes.
-If you are driving, there is a car park at Alton Station that costs £3.60 a day.
+There is a car park at Alton Station that costs £3.60 a day if you are driving.
 You can also find a free car park near Kings Pond or the option of parking anywhere in the town.

 OS Landranger Map: 186

 This walk takes you past small farms, timber-framed houses, pastures, apple orchards, and ancient oaks.
 This route is almost entirely flat with very gentle gradients.
 Later on, in the walk you get a spectacular view across the plains of the Low Weald.
 There are loads of wildflowers, gardens in bloom, and abundant fruit hanging from trees in the orchards in the summer months.
 You might like to stop by the Dering Arms near Pluckley station.
 This former hunting lodge is now an award-winning pub with superb seafood.
 If you want to stop walking earlier, you can stop at the Swan Inn, where you can catch a bus to Ashford.

 Best for Apple orchards and stopping at a country pub along the way